AnyFetch/developers.anyfetch.com/blueprint.md

 ## Subcompany [/subcompanies/{id}]
 ### Retrieve a subcompany [GET]
+> This endpoint is only available to admin users.

 Retrieve a specific subcompany from the current company.

-Only available for admin users.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.